Nathan Barksdale: Early life

 Barksdale was raised in the Lexington Terrace projects in Baltimore.
 He was involved in boxing, as were other family members.
 When he was young, a man ran over Barksdale's leg with his truck after Barksdale stole from him.
 As a result, Barksdale underwent an amputation and subsequently became addicted to opiates.

 Criminal career

 Barksdale was a drug dealer in West Baltimore who purportedly survived 21 gunshots, some of which were fired while Barksdale was in the hospital after a prior, failed murder attempt.
 In 1985, Barksdale was sentenced to 15 years in state prison for battery.
 In 2003, he was acquitted of a federal charge of being a felon with a gun.

 Barksdale's name appeared in the Baltimore Sun's 1987 series Easy Money: Anatomy of a Drug Empire, written by David Simon, who went on to be the creator, executive producer, and head writer of The Wire.
-In the newspaper series, which focuses on the criminal career of Melvin Williams, Simon depicts Barksdale as a ruthless killer and a drug addict.
+In the newspaper series, which focuses on the criminal career of Melvin Williams, Simon depicts Barksdale as a ruthless killer.
 Simon also writes that Barksdale once tortured three people in the Baltimore projects and that his battery conviction was related to the torture incident.